GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Telling a programmer there's already a library to do X is like telling a songwriter there's already a song about love.
+> ### There are few things more frustrating or time wasting than debugging.
+Wouldn't it be a hell of a lot quicker if we just didn't create the bugs in the first place?
 >
-> ~ *Pete Cordell*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts